Research

 He welcomes enquiries from individuals wishing to undertake doctoral research in the fields of geography education, education for environmental sustainability, education in Vietnam and those interested in the use of innovative research methods in education.

-Dr Cyrus Golding is a Senior Teaching Fellow in the School of Education at the University of Southampton and Programme Lead for the Geography PGCE.
+Cyrus is a Senior Teaching Fellow at the University of Southampton and leads the Geography PGCE course.

 Dr Golding holds a BA (first class), MSc and DPhil from the University of Oxford, and a PGCE from the University of Cambridge.
 In recognition of his contribution to education, he was awarded the 2024 Ordnance Survey Award by the Royal Geographical Society.